mia-platform/documentation/docs/fast_data/configuration/single_view_trigger_generator.md

 **Consumers**

-At the moment you can only configure your consumer with kafka which will read `pr-update` messages from the Real Time Updater.
+At the moment you can only configure your consumer with kafka which will read `pr-update` messages from the Real-Time Updater.
 To configure it you must follow the JsonSchema specification below.

 <details><summary>Kafka consumer config JsonSchema</summary>
 <p>